flyhigh1121/learngit/readme.txt

-git is free software ditributed under the GPL. learning git is interesting revision is important try to understand how git diff works
+git is free software ditributed under the GPL. learning git is interesting revision is important try to understand how git diff works: git diff compares the files herberged in working directory and in stage of repository.